YuchanJeong/old_blog/content/posts/React/Next.js-OD-4.md

 - The Edge
   - The Edge is a generalized concept for the fringe (or edge) of the network, closest to the user.
 CDNs could be considered part of "the Edge" because they store static content at the fringe (edge) of the network.
   - Similar to CDNs, Edge servers are distributed to multiple locations around the world.
 But unlike CDNs, which store static content, some Edge servers can run code.
-  - By running code at the Edge, you can move some of the work that was traditionally done client-side or server-side to the Edge (see examples with Next.js here).
+  - By running code at the Edge, you can move some of the work that was traditionally done client-side or server-side to the Edge.
 This can make your application more performant.
   - In Next.js, you can run code at the Edge with [Middleware](https://nextjs.org/docs/middleware), and soon with [React Server Components](https://nextjs.org/docs/advanced-features/react-18/overview#react-server-components-alpha).

 ---